For Ireland Sample Clauses

 For Ireland. (i) The HP Non-US DC Plan maintained in Ireland prior to the Operational Separation Date was transferred to Enterprise effective as of the Operational Separation Date (such plan, as transferred, the “Transferred Ireland DC Plan”).
 All accounts of HPI Employees and Enterprise Employees under the Transferred Ireland DC Plan as of the Operational Separation Date will be retained by such Transferred Ireland DC Plan; provided that any such HPI Employee may elect, in accordance with local law and the terms of the Transferred Ireland DC Plan, to transfer his or her account balance to the new HP Non-US DC Plan in Ireland adopted by HP effective as of the Operational Separation Date (the “New HP Ireland DC Plan”).
 For all account balances of HPI Employees that are not so transferred, Enterprise shall cause the Transferred Ireland DC Plan to retain all Assets and Liabilities (including any outstanding loans) for such account balances.
 For any account balance of an HPI Employee that is so transferred, (A) HP shall cause the New HP Ireland DC Plan to assume all Assets and Liabilities (including any outstanding loans) for defined contribution account balances relating to such HPI Employee and (B) Enterprise will cause the Assets and Liabilities (including any outstanding loans) under the Transferred Ireland DC Plan attributable to such HPI Employee to be transferred to the New HP Ireland DC Plan.

 For Ireland.
-The Authority will take cognisance in its audit programmes of internal audits performed by the Official Agency (Section 1.23) as required by Article 6 of EU Regulation 2017/625.
-Audits will be conducted in accordance with the Authority’s Audit Charter, documented procedures and European Commission guidance on the implementation of the provisions for the conduct of audits under Article 6 of Regulation (EU) 2017/625.
+The Authority will take cognisance in its audit programmes of internal audits performed by the Official Agency as required by Article 6 of EU Regulation 2017/625.
+Where the Official Laboratories have been audited by INAB the outcome of these audits will be shared with the Authority where relevant and every effort will be made to ensure no cross-over or duplication between these audits.
+Audits will be conducted in accordance with the Authority’s Audit Charter, documented procedures and guidance published by the EU Commission.

 For Ireland.
 30 (vacant), 31 for Bosnia and Xxxxxxxxxxx, 00 for Latvia, 33-36 (vacant), 37 for Turkey, 38-39 (vacant), 40 for The former Yugoslav Republic of Macedonia, 41 (vacant), 42 for the European Community (Approvals are granted by its Member States using their respective ECE symbol) and 43 for Japan.
 Subsequent numbers ..... to the Agreement Concerning the Adoption of Uniform Technical Prescriptions for Wheeled Vehicles, Equipment and Parts which can be Fitted and/or be Used on Wheeled Vehicles and the Conditions for Reciprocal Recognition of Approvals Granted on the Basis of these Prescriptions, ”